The collective effort needed to build a clean hydrogen energy system is already underway Image: REUTERS/Alex Gallardo

 We need to break out of the classic ‘chicken and egg’ scenario where key players are waiting for someone else to make the first move.
 We have found that $280 billion in global investment is needed from now until 2030 to fully realise hydrogen’s role in the energy transition, and governments can work as true partners to create an investment environment that shares the risks.
 Creating appropriate regulatory frameworks would signal the need for and encourage long-term investment.
 It would also demonstrate a more serious commitment to energy and climate policy and the Paris Agreement vision.

 Already, coordination initiatives have been launched at the regional and governmental level, including Mission Innovation, the Linz Declaration and the Tokyo Statement.
-In the EU, Germany, California and Japan, hydrogen is embedded in strategies to realise a cleaner energy future, and we believe there are more on the horizon.
+In the EU, Germany, California and Japan, hydrogen energy is embedded in strategies to realise a cleaner energy future, and we believe there are more on the horizon.

 We are operating in a complex ecosystem that will require the entire supply chain to act together.
 We need policies and incentives that make it possible for industry players to develop and deploy technology within and across regions, for investors to infuse capital in projects that need it most, and for civil society to access these innovations at a reasonable price.

 Global problems need global solutions.
-Working together, we look forward to seeing hydrogen play an integral role in a cleaner future.
+Working together, we look forward to seeing hydrogen energy play an integral role in a cleaner future.